juancarlospaco/awesome-streaming-tools/README.md

 [ReStream](https://restream.io) re-streams your stream into several platforms for free, you need to register and it will provide you with an URL and secret token to use on OBS.
-Free account do not have stream on public Facebook Live and has a transparent watermark.

 ![](restream.png)